ltrieu22/digital_fabrication_course/README.md

 # Memory game
 This project is a memory game built for Raspberry Pi Pico.
-It utilizes I2C LCD display to provide and interactive experience.
+It utilizes I2C LCD display to provide an interactive experience.

 ### Repository for Principles of Digital Fabrication course work.